JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/building-command.md

 <a name="Model"></a>
 ## iCasa Command Model

-iCasa platform provides a command architecture allowing extension by third party commands implementations.
+iCasa platform provides a command architecture allowing extension by third party developers.
 This architecture is based on the [OSGi whiteboard pattern](http://www.osgi.org/wiki/uploads/Links/whiteboard.pdf).
-In this tutorial we show how to add new commands to the iCasa platform.
+In this tutorial we will show how to add new commands to the iCasa platform.

 iCasa Commands could be used two different ways: